What is the difference between DBE, MBE, and WBE Certification?

 Getting certified is just the first step!

-- Your company information will be entered into the ILUCP Directory.
+- The firm's information will be entered into the IL UCP Directory.

-- To remain in good standing all DBE firms are required to submit a No Change Affidavit.
+- To remain in good standing all DBE firms are required to submit an annual No Change Affidavit.

-- Must be submitted to affirm that there have been no changes in the firm’s circumstances affecting its ability to meet size, disadvantaged status, ownership, or control requirements or any other material changes in the information provided in the firm’s application for certification.
+- This affirms that there have been no changes in the firm’s circumstances affecting its ability to meet size, disadvantaged status, ownership, or control requirements or any other material changes in the information provided in the firm’s application for certification.

-- 60 days before the No Change Affidavit is due, you will receive a letter from our office notifying you of the due date and required documents to submit.
+- 60 days before the annual No Change Affidavit is due, you will receive an email from our office notifying you of the due date and required supporting documents that need to be submitted.